Siphonia: Amazon Plateau

 AMAZON PLATEAU

 Change does not mean death.
-The climate suddenly cooled and dried, favoring hill-species and pampas species over the native rainforest trees and animals.
+Yes, the climate suddenly cooled and dried, favoring trees and animals from the hills and pampas over the native rainforest.
 But they didn't all die out; the incredibly complex mix of our Amazonia has simplified but not disappeared.
 And many species that really needed heat and rain still didn't go extinct; like the otters, they just migrated downstream to the warm dense damp air of the Ceara and Pernambuco Deeps, down at the new sea level.
+Orbital photo of the Amazon Plateau and Andes Range on Siphonia, a study of the Earth with 90% of its water drained away.
 "Go east, young tree!"
 Or at least seeds.
-In a sense, the whole Amazon rainforest migrated east.
-Map of the Amazon Plateau on Siphonia, a study of the Earth with 90% of its water drained away.
+In a sense, the whole Amazon rainforest simply packed up its roots and fled downstream.
+In fact, fanning out from the Amazon delta, it conquered a bigger, hotter, rainier basin than Amazonia ever was: the Atlantic Deep.

 To the south of the great Amazon plateau, Paraguay is near-desert, for it lies in the rainshadow of the Brazilian coastal ranges; in the thinner air, most storms don't make it over the mountains.
-Think Wyoming, and not the mountainous part: endless sagebrush and sparse grass.
+Think Wyoming, and not the mountainous part: endless sagebrush and sparse bunch grass.

-Further south, Uruguay and northern Argentina are greener, since the mountains don't block the rains.
-It's a broad prairie, warm in summer but hard-frozen in winter, with thin dry air year-round.
+Further south, the Plata River in Uruguay and northern Argentina is greener, since the mountains don't block the rains.
+It's a forested plateau of dark pine, golden aspen, blue spruce, dotted with lakes.
+The trees thin steadily to the south: prairie, warm in summer but hard-frozen in winter, with thin dry air year-round.
 Alberta, Saskatchewan?
 Close enough.
-Patagonia's as bad as Northern Canada: cold windy treeless tundra.

 Map of Siphonia, a world-building experiment.
 Click a feature to go there.